hjisaac/recommender-system/README.md

 ![loss test train image](./artifacts/figures/loss_test_train.svg)

-For the other models, we got approximately the same curve shape and a similar loss value.
+For the other models, we got approximately the same curve shape (cf. the table above).

 ### Recommendation